 IBM Spectrum Scale RAID performs intelligent rebuilds based on the number of failures to a vdisk.
-For example, with 8+2P protection if one failure occurs IBM Spectrum Scale RAID begins rebuilding the missing data or parity strip that was lost on the failed disk or node.
+For example, with 8+2P protection if 1 failure occurs IBM Spectrum Scale RAID begins to rebuild the missing data or parity strip that was lost on the failed disk or node.
 Since data is still protected, this rebuild process occurs in the background and has little effect on the file system performance.
-If a second failure occurs, IBM Spectrum Scale RAID recognizes that another failure would result in data loss.
-It then begins a critical rebuild to restore data protection.
+If a second failure occurs, IBM Spectrum Scale RAID recognizes that another failure will result in data loss.
+It then begins a critical rebuild in order to restore data protection.
 This critical rebuild phase results in performance degradation until at least one level of protection can be restored.